zhao-shihan/RGB/README.md

 ### About SIMD

-SIMD support is enabled.
-Host instruction sets should support x86_64 v3 (including AVX2, AVX, FMA, etc.). x86_64 v3 should be available on x86_64 machines produced after 2015.
+SIMD support is enabled and auto-detected at runtime, by probing the host CPU features.
+Supported instruction sets includes x86-64-v3 (up to AVX2, AVX, FMA, etc., binaries in /opt/x86-64-v3) and x86-64-v2 (up to SSE4.2, SSSE3, SSE3, etc., binaries in /opt/x86-64-v2).
+It will automatically choose the most advanced instruction sets available on your machine.
+Almost all x86 machines produced after 2010 supports x86-64-v2.